seanbreckenridge/albums/README.md

 ### albums

 A collection of CSV/SQL files containing popular/acclaimed albums, used to make a inordinate list of albums to listen to.

 This is a personal project of mine, but I thought I'd leave these files up here in case anyone wanted to use them.
+This is pretty old project and the python/generation process its pretty scattered (see `update.sh`), but the CSV/SQL files are very usable.

 `python3 discogs_update.py` uses the [Discogs API](https://github.com/discogs/discogs_client) to fetch and validate the data on [the spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).